Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Statistical Finite Element Method

 The hyperparameters in $\vecw$, which describe the model discrepancy, are unknown beforehand.
 Therefore, the estimation procedure of hyperparameters $\vecw^* = \big( \rho^*,\sigd^*,\ld^* \big)$ is explained separately in \autoref{Appendix:hyperparameterEstimation}.
-As can be seen, statFEM offers a framework to infer the displacement field from observation data by solving the forward problem only once.
+As can be seen in \autoref{fig:graphicalstatFEM}, statFEM offers a framework to infer the displacement field from observation data by solving the forward problem only once, which constitutes the offline phase of the statFEM method.
 This is extra helpful for real-time reconstruction of the displacement field.
-It means, for a new set of sparse measurements, we only need to identify the three hyperparameters $\rho^*,\sigd^*,\ld^*$ and update the existing stochastic prior results with \eqref{eq:postU} and \eqref{eq:postCU}.
+The online phase of the statFEM involves applying Bayesian techniques to update the prior displacement given observation data in a probabilistic framework.
+This phase consists of two parts.
+The first part involves solving the optimization problem \eqref{eq:minMarginalDerivative} to identify the hyperparameters, while the second part involves obtaining $\MuPCY$ and $\CuPCY$ from \eqref{eq:postU} and \eqref{eq:postCU}.
+The identification step can be seen as a minimization problem.
+To demonstrate the computational complexity of this step, let $k$ donate the number of iterations required by the quasi-newton algorithm to converge to a solution.
+We need a Cholesky decomposition of a dense positive-definite matrix $\vecvarSigma = \CD + \CE + \rho^2 \vecH \CuPC \vecH^T$, providing both numerical stability and computational efficiency \cite{golub2013matrix}, for every iteration, which can be performed for $\calO(\ngsen^3)$.
+The inverse and determinant of $\vecvarSigma$ is needed, as seen in \eqref{eq:thetaFun}, which requires $\calO(\ngsen^s)$.
+The total computational complexty of first step is then $\calO\big(k(\ngsen^3+ \ngsen^s)\big) = \calO\big(k\ngsen^3\big)$.
+The second part needs an inverse of a dense matrix $\CD + \CE$ at the cost of $\calO\big(\ngsen^3\big)$, which is similar to the first step.
+Note that the inverse of large dense $\CuPC$ is performed at the cost of $\calO(n_\vecu^3)$.
+In online regime, for a new set of sparse measurements, we only need to identify the three hyperparameters $\rho^*,\sigd^*,\ld^*$ and update the existing stochastic prior results with \eqref{eq:postU} and \eqref{eq:postCU}.
+According to \cite{duffin2022low}, the issue of computational scalability presents a challenge for applying statFEM to high-dimensional problems commonly encountered in physical and industrial contexts.
+Therefore, a low-rank extended Kalman filter algorithm for statFEM is proposed to address this challenge, which has demonstrated high scalability, particularly for nonlinear, time-dependent problems.

+To analyze the impact of observation data richness on the updating process, it is necessary to understand the correlation between $\CD + \CE$ and $\CuPC$ with $\CuPCY$.
+To clarify this relationship, we initially assume $\nsen = 1$ and $\rho=1$.
+It should be noted that \eqref{eq:postCU} is obtained by using the Sherman-Morrison-Woodbury identity, as in \cite{girolami2021statistical}, of the following equation: